PowerSystemOscillations/PowerSystemOscillations.github.io/README.md

 help point you in the right direction.

 ## Contact
-For issues and feedback, we would appreciate it if you could use the [Issues feature](https://github.com/PowerSystemOscillations/PowerSystemOscillations.github.io/issues) of this repository.
-This helps others join the discussion and helps us keep track of and document issues.
+For typos and feedback, we would appreciate it if you could use the [Issues feature](https://github.com/PowerSystemOscillations/PowerSystemOscillations.github.io/issues) of this repository.
+This helps others join the discussion and helps us keep track of and document errata.
 We also welcome feedback via email.

 ### Email
 Author team account `@gmail.com: PowerSystemOscillations`<br />
-Project maintainer (Ryan Elliott) `@ieee.org: ryanelliott`
+Project maintainer `@ieee.org: ryanelliott`

 ### Dedication
 This second edition is dedicated to the memory of Graham Rogers, a